Tuesday 10 November 2026 at Edgbaston Park Hotel and Conference Centre, Birmingham

 B15 2RS

-Delegate registration begins at 08:30 with the main programme running from 09:15 to approximately 15:45.
+Delegate registration will begin at 08:00 with main programme running from 09:20 to 15:50.

 Delegate places include full access to conference main sessions, workshops, and exhibition, plus refreshments, and lunch during the day.